UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-iota/README.md

 The most interesting features of our project are:

-- a chatbot that is trained to answer questions about the content of a book or book series
 - chatbots that are trained to mimic the characters of a book or book series
+- chatbot that is trained to answer questions about the content of a book or book series (still work in progress, our report was already quite long)

 To try using these chatbots, some data has to be downloaded.
 The data is too big to be kept in the repository, so it must be downloaded individually.
 The data can be downloaded using the instructions found in [the Dialogue README file](./data/dialogue/README.md).

-### Book model

-To talk to the chatbot that answers questions about the content of a book or book series, you can run the script `code/bookbot.py`.
-This script will start a chat with the chatbot.
-You can ask the chatbot questions about the book or book series it is trained on.
-It is possible to change the model used and some other parameters.

-This model was not evalauted because our report was already quite long.

 ### Character model

 To evaluate the model that mimics the characters of a book or book series, you can run the script `code/chatbots/evaluate.py`.
 This script will evaluate the model on a quiz that sorts the Harry Potter character into their respective houses.
 It is possible to change the character in the code.

 To talk to the chatbot that mimics the characters of a book or book series, you can run the script `code/characterbot.py`.
 This script will start a chat with the chatbot.
 You can ask the chatbot questions about the character it is mimicking.
 It is possible to change the character in the code.

+### Book model (work in progress, not evaluated)

+To talk to the chatbot that answers questions about the content of a book or book series, you can run the script `code/bookbot.py`.
+This script will start a chat with the chatbot.
+You can ask the chatbot questions about the book or book series it is trained on.
+It is possible to change the model used and some other parameters.

+This model was not tested and evalauted because our report was already quite long.

 ## Data